NEWS & INFORMATION

 Please submit all your completed result sheets on or by this date.

-results@slkpa.com, photographed & texted to 07958 645023, or posted to Steve Reed 3 Cannon Place, Charlton, London SE28 8HD, or left behind the bar at Woolwich Riley's in an addressed envelope.
+These may be faxed to 08712 477584, scanned & emailed to results@slkpa.com, photographed & texted to 07958 645023, or posted to Steve Reed 3 Cannon Place, Charlton, London SE7 8HD.

 Fees for team registrations.